 The album was released in the United Kingdom on 15 November 1971.
-It peaked at number 11 in the charts, spending a total of nine weeks on the UK chart, peaking at number 11.
+It spent a total of nine weeks on the UK chart, peaking at number 11.

 In the United States it was issued on 6 December.
-It fared slightly better than in the UK, peaking at number 10 and was certified gold.
+It fared slightly better than in the UK, peaking at number 10 and being certified gold.